-MANA physicians encourage you to get the COVID-19 vaccine as soon as it is available to you.
+MANA physicians encourage everyone 5 years and older to get the COVID-19 vaccine to protect against COVID-19.
 Extensive studies have found the Pfizer, Moderna, and Johnson & Johnson vaccines to be safe and effective at preventing serious illness.
 Getting the vaccine will help keep you healthy and help us get back to normal activities.